heroku/heroku-pg-extras/Readme.md

 pg:upgrade is only for databases that cannot complete a dump and restore cycle through pg_dump/pg_restore or pgbackups:transfer.
-By using pg:upgrade, the [checksum capabilities of Postgres 9.3](https://wiki.postgresql.org/wiki/What's_new_in_PostgreSQL_9.3#Data_Checksums) *cannot* be enabled for your database, a feature we highly recommended. pg:upgrade is not recommended for databases of size 20GB and below.
+By using pg:upgrade, the [checksum capabilities of Postgres 9.3](https://wiki.postgresql.org/wiki/What's_new_in_PostgreSQL_9.3#Data_Checksums) *cannot* be enabled for your database, a feature we highly recommend. pg:upgrade is not recommended for databases of size 20GB and below.

 This command will only work on a follower, so that your main database is kept